task123/sim_db/README.md

 ## License
 The project is licensed under the MIT license.
 A copy of the license is provided in LICENCE.md.

+## Dependencies
+SQLite - Uses a SQLite, so it need to be installed on the system.
+Almost all the flavours of Linux OS are being shipped with SQLite and MacOS comes pre-installed with SQLite.

+Python - A Python interpreter is needed as all the commands are written in Python.
+Work with both Python 2 and 3.
+Pre-installed on almost all Linux distros and on MacOS.

+### For Windows:
+Cygwin/MinGW - The commands relie on Unix (POSIX) style paths, which Cygwin/MinGW/powershell mimicks.

 ## Use
 The are quite of few commands and options, so first the minimum that have to be done is presented and then more advanced options are added.